lmout82/PHP-Rush-MVC/README.md

 Here is one project from a PHP-MVC rush (4 days), realized in pair.
 I was in charge of the server-side scripting (PHP5/MySQL) while my teammate designed the front-end (bootstrap) and coded the templates (twig).

+## Important notice

+This repository was initially developed when I was learning to code a long long time ago.
+Please take into account that this work does not reflect my present skills.

+**_This repository is not maintained._**

 ## Main features

 Users can login, register and delete their account.